Claude Proxy Configuration Reference

 Example: No Routing (Pure Multi-Account Pool)

 Omit the routing section entirely.
-All requests pass through to Anthropic using the configured accounts with round-robin rotation:
+All requests pass through to Anthropic using the configured accounts with the proxy's default fill-first strategy:

 accounts: